Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Acknowledgment

-We are extremely grateful to Ta Van Tu, who computed the efficient faces in Examples~\ref{ex:generalized},~\ref{ex:generalized-2} and~\ref{ex:vector} with his implementation based on \cite{VanTu17}.
+We are extremely grateful to Ta Van Tu, who computed the efficient faces in Examples~\ref{ex:generalized-cont},~\ref{ex:generalized-2-cont} and~\ref{ex:vector} with his implementation based on \cite{VanTu17}.
 We would also like to thank Andreas L\"ohne for a helpful discussion about non-convex ordering cones in vector optimization.
-We would like to thank Benjamin Wei{\ss}ing for providing insights into the computation of the set of all efficient extreme points of a linear vector optimization problem with a convex ordering cone containing lines and having an empty interior in Bensolve \cite{bensolve} via polyhedral projections, which provides an alternative to the approach used and described here in Remark~\ref{Rem:linVOP} of turning a linear vector optimization problem into a multi-objective linear program with a natural ordering cone.
+We would like to thank Benjamin Wei{\ss}ing for providing insights into the computation of the set of all efficient extreme points of a linear vector optimization problem with a convex ordering cone containing lines and having an empty interior in Bensolve (\cite{bensolve}) via polyhedral projections, which provides an alternative to the approach used and described here in Remark~\ref{Rem:linVOP} of turning a linear vector optimization problem into a multi-objective linear program with a natural ordering cone.
+We would like to thank Niklas Hey for the numerical implementation of Examples~\ref{ex:generalized} and~\ref{ex:generalized-2} based on a small correction of the algorithm proposed in \cite{tohidi2018adjacency}.